Tim Allen: Ex-Cocaine Dealer Calls Hollywood 'Nazi Germany', Upsets Jewish Org

 Tim Allen’s comparison between his own struggles as a conservative in Hollywood and the horror suffered by six million Jews in Nazi Germany is raising ire from groups like the Anne Frank Center.
-But Allen, who reluctantly admits he attended the Trump inauguration, has not struggled too much in his career, considering his political affiliation and the fact that he is an ex-con.
+But Allen, who reluctantly admits he attended the Trump inauguration, has not struggled too much in his career considering his political affiliation and the fact that he is an ex-con.
 Many people with a felony record have to fight just to find a job, but after doing time in prison for dealing cocaine, Tim Allen seems to have bounced back nicely.

-With anti-Semitism on the rise, Tim Allen is being accused to being tone-deaf to the current political climate, likening any issues he is having to the horror that minorities faced in Nazi Germany.
-When on the news daily there is vandalism in Jewish cemeteries, and a rise in groups with KKK and Nazi affiliations, throwing terms like Nazi Germany around will always get a response, says the Inquisitr.
+With antisemitism on the rise, Tim Allen is being accused of being tone-deaf to the current political climate and likening any issues he is having to the horror that minorities faced in Nazi Germany.
+While on the news daily, there is vandalism in Jewish cemeteries and a rise in groups with KKK and Nazi affiliations, throwing terms like Nazi Germany around will always get a response, says the Inquisitr.

 [Rain drop] Chop Shop I've become a #GreaseMonkey She a #hotrod ???????????? #TimAllen